 1989 - 1993 Dodge Ram (12v Cummins)

 1st gen Dodge Rams seem to have made a comeback in popularity.
 From 89 to 93, the Cummins made 160 horsepower and 400 lb-ft of torque.
 These figures can easily be improved, as the 12v Cummins has an unlimited supply of aftermarket support.
-The VE44 injection pumps are less desirable than the later P1700 pumps in terms of performance potential, but they get the job done.
+The VE44 injection pumps are less desirable than the later P1700 pumps with regard to performance potential, but they get the job done.
 "Killer Dowel Pin" (KDP) problems affected this model year, which creates potential for a catastrophic failure.
 KDP repair kits can be purchased in the $50-$75 range; invest in one.
-The Getrag G56 manual transmission is favored to the automatic and much more reliable.
+The Getrag G360 manual transmission is favored to the automatic and much more reliable.

 1994 - 1998 1/2 Dodge Ram (12v Cummins)